The 2026 Guide to Finding and Hiring Gig Workers

 Founded in 2018, Qwick is an on-demand staffing app specialized in hospitality and event work, serving restaurants, hotels, and catering companies.
 Businesses use it to fill shifts for cooks, servers, bartenders, and other front- or back-of-house positions.
 Its largely hospitality-only focus supports targeted matching and consistent worker quality but limits usefulness and job matching outside foodservice industries.

 “Service apps” like Thumbtack, TaskRabbit, and Fiverr are often mistaken for staffing apps, but they serve a slightly different purpose.
-Service apps are made for freelancers or contractors who want to match with customers or individuals for one-off projects.
-Service workers typically focus on specialized, project-based work, such as graphic design, photography, home repairs, or plumbing—rather than on hourly, shift-based roles.
+Service apps are made for specialized freelancers or contractors who provide specialized, project-based work, such as graphic design, photography, home repairs, or plumbing—rather than on hourly, shift-based roles.
+Here's a list of the most popular service apps in the U.S. right now.

 Founded in 2008 and owned by IKEA, TaskRabbit is an online platform for everyday home services.
 Users can book local “Taskers” for tasks such as furniture assembly, moving help, cleaning, or minor repairs.
 The app operates in major cities worldwide and is most commonly used for on-demand household assistance.